boocockp/netlify-one/site/content/products.md

         - One or two varieties of beans"
       plan: Small
       price: '50'
-    - description: 'Great for avid drinkers, java-nsoving couples and bigger crowds'
+    - description: 'Great for avid drinkers, java-loving couples and bigger crowds'
       items:
         - 6 lbs of coffee per month
         - Green or roasted beans